Bonded Title in Texas

 The vehicle in which you own should also be in your possession at the time of applying for a title and must have all the major components associated with a vehicle.
 Your vehicle should not be stolen, entangled in a lawsuit, junked or abandoned.
 The vehicle does not need to be running when you apply for a title.

-If you are applying for a vehicle title in Texas and you have met one of the outlined criteria mentioned, then the next step is to mail the necessary documents to the nearest Department of Motor Vehicles branch.
+If you are applying for a vehicle title and you have met one of the outlined criteria mentioned, then the next step is to mail the necessary documents to the nearest Department of Motor Vehicles branch.
 There is also an administrative fee of $15 which needs to be mailed together with the necessary documents.
 The documents which need to be mailed to the DMV in order for you to get a vehicle title are:

 - A photo ID copy.